freenas/freenas-docs/userguide/sharing.rst

 #ifdef freenas
 .. note:: For performance reasons, iSCSI is preferred to NFS shares when %brand% is installed on ESXi.
-If you are considering creating NFS shares on ESXi, read through the performance analysis at `Running ZFS over NFS as a VMware Store
+When considering creating NFS shares on ESXi, read through the performance analysis at `Running ZFS over NFS as a VMware Store
    <http://blog.laspina.ca/ubiquitous/running-zfs-over-nfs-as-a-vmware-store>`_.
 #endif freenas